When Is the Best Time

 - Excellent eyes underwater but on land nearsighted.

 If you wish to use any of my photos, contact me, but I will take action against picture theft.
 Why do I write this here?
 Hundreds of my pictures are used worldwide without any credit, nor did they get my permission.
 I don’t mind giving permission, but I want to get asked for it and to be mentioned.
-The world wide web changed a lot, and rewriting honest travel content is the new business for many fake travel websites.
+The World Wide Web changed a lot, and rewriting honest travel content with AI is the new business for many fake travel websites.
 Do you wish to know more about this topic and how to unmask such websites quickly?
 Read my article “The Truth About Fake Travel Websites and Picture Theft.”